fbpx

 What are the benefits of freeze dry food for hiking?

 • Really really lightweight.
-For example, the Radix Grass-Fed Lamb, Mint, and Rosemary packs in 801 calories for only 160 grams.
-That’s 5 calories per gram.
+For example, the Radix Ultra Meals pack in 800 calories for only 150 grams.
+That’s just over 5 calories per gram.

 • Locked in nutrition.
 Like with frozen food, freeze dried is often more nutritionally dense than the fresh article.
 But how?
 Well, they’re generally harvested in season and are quickly dried.
 A lot of the fresh stuff sits around in cold storage for months.